 If you have a Barclaycard or one of our card readers, you don’t need to do anything

-We’ll automatically roll out the update on our card readers, from 15 October 2021
+We have automatically rolled out the update on our card readers

-The decision to raise the limit on 15 October 2021 has been taken following consultation with the retail sector and the Banking and Finance industry.
+The decision to raise the limit on 15 October 2021 was taken following consultation with the retail sector and the Banking and Finance industry.
 It follows the successful increase from £30 to £45 in April 2020, and is designed to make it even easier for consumers to make payments.

 If you have a card reader or terminal from Barclaycard

-The software on card payment machines will be updated to accept the new £100 limit.
-The software will be rolled out from October 15 2021, but with hundreds of thousands of terminals in the UK, the updating process will happen gradually.
+The software on card payment machines has been updated to accept the £100 limit.
+The software began rolling out on October 15 2021, but with hundreds of thousands of terminals in the UK, the updating process will happen gradually.